 I am a PhD Candidate in Communication Studies in the School of Journalism and Communication at Carleton University.
-My research area broadly focuses on online feminist activism and critical Internet studies.
+My research area broadly focuses on online feminist activism and critical Internet research.
 I am also a graduate researcher blogging at the ALiGN Media Lab.

-Originally from Edmonton, Alberta, I completed my BA in Psychology from the University of Alberta.
 I earned my MA in Women’s and Gender Studies where I interviewed nine young women readers of popular feminist blogs about their perceptions of contemporary feminist politics.
 During my MA, I co-founded the Women and Technology Conference with two other graduate students at Carleton University.
 The success of the conference led to us organizing a second one in 2015.
 Check out the Women and Technology page to learn more.
 For more about my research and project experience, check out my LinkedIn profile.

-(Photo: Michael Hewitt Photography)
+(Photo credit: Michael Hewitt Photography)